frodria04/healthcare/README.md

-Hosptial Data Managemnt System
+Hosptial Data Management System

 #Overview

-This project is a Hosptial Data Managemnt System built with Python.
+This project is a Hosptial Data Management System built with Python.
 It helps healthcare facilities easily manage information about patients, doctors, and departments.
 The system uses SQLite for storing data securely, Streamlit for a user-friendly interface, and Pandas for efficient data handling.
 It also includes special features designed specifically for doctors and medical lab scientists.

 #Features